sumsjp/Quantified-Strategies/TRADING STRATEGIES Backtested - Shorts.md

 [[Youtube]](https://www.youtube.com/watch?v=V_mmLWa6Q58&list=PLHFlSdhbIZ6SuK0pQdrJzhoFuUb-efjGq)

-The trading strategy presented involves oil futures, specifically using a 25-day average or daily high minus low range.
-It requires trades to be executed on Tuesdays or Thursdays.
-The close must be lower than yesterday's close minus the range, and positions are held for 24 hours before closing.
-Backtesting in 2013 showed potential effectiveness, though further verification is recommended.

-**Summary:**
+### 1. Organized Main Points of the Article

+1. **Themes**:
+   - Oil trading strategy.

+2. **Trading Products**:
-- **Asset:** Oil futures (CL).
+   - Futures Contract (CL).

+3. **Indicators**:
+   - 25-day average or daily High minus Low (range).

+4. **Strategy Details**:
+   - Calculate the range as the difference between the daily high and low.
-- **Conditions:** Trade only on Tuesdays or Thursdays.
+   - Trade only on Tuesdays or Thursdays.
-- **Entry Signal:** Current close < Previous day's close - range (25-day average or high-low range).
-- **Position Holding:** 24 hours.
+   - Sell at the close of the next trading day if today's closing price is lower than yesterday's closing price minus the range.

+5. **Backtest Performance**:
+   - Backtested in 2013.
-- **Backtest Results:** Showed promise in 2013.
+   - Published in 2013.

-**Note:** Always verify strategies before use.
+6. **Conclusions**:
+   - The strategy was tested and published in 2013, but no specific performance metrics (e.g., profit/loss) are mentioned.
 </details>

 <details>